 That is a penalty for solo travelers.
 However, there are ways to avoid it.

-Some companies will match you with other solo travelers, or you can dig around find spots that don’t charge the supplement (often smaller boutique hotels don’t, or they have rooms made explicitly for solo travelers – this is the route I usually take)
+Some companies will match you with other solo travelers and women-only tours, or you can dig around find spots that don’t charge the supplement (often smaller boutique hotels don’t, or they have rooms made explicitly for solo travelers – this is the route I usually take)

 Save on Transportation